Council of Students (COS)

 Phi Lambda Sigma

-Advisors: Dr. Kendra Manigault and Dr. Lydia Newsom
+Advisers: Dr. Kendra Manigault and Dr. Angela Shogbon

 Phi Lambda Sigma, also known as the National Pharmacy Leadership Society, promotes the development of leadership qualities, especially among pharmacy students.
 By peer recognition, the Society encourages participation in all pharmacy activities.